Book Rights And Wrongs And Traps To Be Aware Of For New Authors

-At the top of the list is traditional publishing with the five big publishers and their myriad of imprints.
+At the top of the list is traditional publishing, the five big publishers, and their myriad of imprints.
 Then follows medium and small press publishers.

-There are also hybrid publishers, micro-publishers, vanity publishers, and lastly, untrustworthy charlatans.
+There are also hybrid publishers, micro-publishers, vanity publishers, and, lastly, publishers with a poor reputation.

-Whenever you consider using a publisher, the most critical element is making a decision will be concerning your book rights.
+Whenever you consider using a publisher, the most crucial decision is who owns your book rights.

-Whether in part or total, a publishing house will always want all the rights to a book before they publish.
+Whether in part or whole, a major traditional publishing house will always want the rights to a book before it agrees to publish it.

-Generally, if a publisher is offering book advances, it is logical to expect that an author would agree to sign over the rights to a book.
+Generally, if a publisher offers a book advance, it is logical to expect an author to agree to sign over the rights to a book.

 Be aware of who pays